CreoDAMO/REPAR/replit.md

 # Aequitas Protocol ($REPAR) - The Justice Machine

 ## Overview

-The Aequitas Protocol is a sovereign Layer-1 blockchain ($REPAR is the native coin) designed to enforce $131 trillion in reparations for the transatlantic slave trade, classified as genocide.
+The Aequitas Protocol is a sovereign Layer-1 blockchain ($REPAR is the native coin) designed to enforce $131 trillion in reparations for the transatlantic slave trade.
 Its core purpose is to provide complete economic, technical, and governance sovereignty, making it resistant to shutdown or censorship.
-The protocol is founded on a 205-page forensic audit, establishing historical facts, economic tracing of liabilities, and a legal framework based on international law.
-It aims for universal accountability across over 200 entities (nations, corporations, universities) and features a strategic defense system with controlled vulnerabilities and an automated threat oracle.
+The protocol is founded on a 205-page forensic audit establishing historical facts, economic tracing of liabilities, and a legal framework.
+It aims for universal accountability across over 200 entities and features a strategic defense system with controlled vulnerabilities and an automated threat oracle.

 ## User Preferences
 - **Coding Style**: Clean, functional React components with clear separation of concerns
 - **Documentation**: Comprehensive inline documentation for complex logic
 - **Sovereignty Focus**: Always emphasize $REPAR as native coin, NOT a token